Mail-Order Specialty Drugs: A Guide to Limited Distribution

 Moreover, the COVID-19 pandemic highlighted potential weaknesses: postal delays sparked questions about mailing critical medications.
 According to KFF, changes in USPS operations in 2020 “have potential implications… for people who receive prescription drugs from mail-order pharmacies” ([11]).
 In fact, millions of beneficiaries could be affected by delivery slowdowns, especially for time-sensitive meds.

-Another front is accreditation: to qualify for distribution of a specialty drug, pharmacies must often meet accreditation (URAC, ACHC) and demonstrate capabilities (financial assistance management, cold chain logistics).
+Accreditation and Access: To qualify for distribution of a specialty drug, pharmacies must often meet accreditation (URAC, ACHC) and demonstrate capabilities (financial assistance management, cold chain logistics).
 Hospital pharmacies have lobbied to be included, leading to some hospital-based specialty arrangements.
-However, as of 2025 most specialty drugs still flowing through retail networks are via these well-known endorsers.
+As of 2026, the trend toward health-system-owned specialty pharmacies continues to grow as hospitals seek to retain specialty revenue and provide integrated patient care.

 Discussion of Implications and Future Directions